Apexal/rpi-bot/README.md

 ### Commands

 - `!help` - Shows a list of commands.
 Use `!help <command>` for a description and example uses.
-- `!user` - Shows a summary of a student with all given info.
+- `!who` - Shows a summary of a student with all given info.
 - `!name` - Get/sets a user's real name.
 - `!dorm` - Get/sets a user's dorm.
-- `!major` - Get/sets a user's major _coming soon_
+- `!major` - Get/sets a user's major
-- `!grad` - Get/sets a user's graduation year
+- `!grad` - Get/sets a user's graduation year _coming soon_

 ### Contributing